johnedstone/twitter-stream-retreat-simple/Readme.md

 ## Currently debugging 429 errors
-As of Nov, 2022 using this branch to debug 429 errors
+As of Nov, 2022 using this branch to debug 429 errors.
+Please read `Readme_429_error.md`

 ## Description
 A simple example describing: